-A third lane in each direction, the express lanes, would be constructed on the inside of existing lanes, where the median and green space currently exists today.
-Lanes would be constructed at this location to take advantage of right-of-way that is already owned by KDOT.
-The express lane would be separated from the existing lanes using a buffer and marked with a wide double stripe.
-Northbound and southbound traffic would be separated by a concrete barrier.
+A third lane in each direction, the express lanes, will be constructed on the inside of the existing lanes, where the median and green space exist today.
+Lanes will be constructed at this location to take advantage of the right-of-way already owned by KDOT.
+The express lane will be separated from the existing lanes using a buffer and marked with a wide double stripe.
+Northbound and southbound traffic will be separated by a concrete barrier.

 Why Use Express Toll Lanes

 Kansas has many serious transportation needs that must be addressed, and state funding is limited.
 State dollars will be the primary source of funding to improve U.S. 69, but local contributions help advance important projects more quickly and help ensure that such projects more fully meet local transportation needs.
 Express toll lanes offer a funding solution for Overland Park’s local contribution.
-As the tolls are collected, that revenue would reimburse KDOT for the initial construction investment of the new lanes over the next 20 or 30 years.
+Revenue collected from tolls will reimburse KDOT for the initial construction investment of the new lanes over the next 20 or 30 years.

-In addition to being a potential solution for funding the local contribution, express toll lanes are a proven congestion management tool that can better address congestion and trip reliability as traffic grows over time.
+In addition to funding the local contribution, express toll lanes are a proven congestion management tool that can better address congestion and trip reliability as traffic grows over time.

 Kansas Tolling Legislation Requirements